-Sponsorships/Local Memberships - In addition to required noticing, SDCP performs outreach to educate the community of the benefits of community choice and to encourage awareness of our mission.
+Notices, Mailers, Printing and Sponsorship - In addition to required noticing, SDCP performs outreach to educate the community of the benefits of community choice and to encourage awareness of our mission.
 This will come in the form of media advertising, sponsorships of community events and organizations, mailers, as well as targeted customer communications.

-TABLE 22: MARKETING AND OUTREACH BY BUDGET LEVEL 2 AND LEVEL 3
+TABLE 21: MARKETING AND OUTREACH BY BUDGET LEVEL 2 AND LEVEL 3

-FY24 Amended FY25 Proposed
+FY23 Amended FY23 Proposed

-Printing 2.4 1.8
+Printing 2.4 1.4

 Sponsorships/Local Memberships 1.2 1.0

-Communications Consultants 0.6 0.1
+Communications Consultants 0.6 0.6

+Notices and Mailers (moved to Printing) 0.0 0.0

+Pilot City Member Grants (moved to Programs) 0.0 0.0

 Marketing and Outreach 4.1 3.0